AionSystem/AI-CONSTITUTION/README.md

 ---

+## Harm Detection

+The engine includes **regex patterns as a baseline demonstration**.
+For production use, implement the `HarmDetector` protocol with any ML classifier, LLM guardrail, or external API.
+The constitutional logic — gradient thresholds, hierarchy verification, harm chain accumulation — works with any detector.

+**Enforcement:** Cryptographic audit logs (hash-chained, gap-detectable) + public nullification registry + mandatory disclosure for nullified platforms.
+Reputational until a regulator adopts the standard — same as ISO, same as PCI DSS.

+---

 ## Test Suite

 The Constitutional Engine v2.2 includes an **426-test enterprise suite** ensuring reliability, safety, reproducibility, and endurance under load.